gburton/CE-Phoenix/README.md

 Manual Order Maker
 ==================
+1. If osCommerce was already installed, and the default oscommerce installation is not ran, then import the appropriate sql file located in ../catalog/SQL_changes/
-1. Install the appropriate SQL files within the ../catalog/SQL_changes/ *NOTE: You can remove any SQL changes by using the appropriate uninstall sql file
+				*NOTE: You can remove any SQL changes specific to Manual Order Maker by using the appropriate uninstall sql file
 2. Go to the Administration Backend and change the options for "Configuration >> Order Editor".
 Be sure to read **each** description accurately before changing options.

 SMTP Email Configuration